Fireye04/Pirate-TTRPG/Main.md

 ### Death

 Take three injuries and boom your dead. your new character will be introduced in a way that fits the narrative (met at port, found on another ship, etc, etc)

+### Skills and Titles

+A skill represents a proficiency in a specific activity.
+Skills are fairly specific --- only applying to a specific action (e.g. sword fighting apposed to dexterity).
+Having skill in a check yields +2 cards on check success and effective exhaustion is -2.

+Titles represent a mastery of a set of skills.
+A player with a title will receive an advantage against all checks within the skill set including existing skill advantages.

+Skills are made up of 3 exploits each.
+Exploits can be obtained by spending one effect point on a successful roll.
+At any point a player can declare that they wish to begin learning a new skill.

+Titles are made up of 3 skills.
+Titles encompass a broader but related domain. (e.g. fighting).
+Titles give the player +3 cards on check success and the effective exhaustion is -3.
+When a title is taken the skills used to obtain it vanish.

+Example Exploits:

+- Stabbed dennis the menace
+- impaled the dread pirate marianne
+- beheaded port merchant

+Example Skills:

+- Sword Swingin
+- Sharp shootin
+- Canon Cleanin

+Example Titles:

+- Weapons Master

 ### Beats